abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 71: March 13, 2018

+Today's Progress: Working on the Pomodoro Clock.

+Thoughts: A few small wins!
+The clock is now counting down and the sliders now can be used to change the displayed time.
+Making the play/pause button work for pauses now!

+Link to work: <a href="https://codepen.io/abbywilson/pen/KoKoea">Pomodoro Clock</a>

 ### Day 70: March 12, 2018

 Today's Progress: Working on the Pomodoro Clock.